gienyne/Industrial_edge_gateway/docs/architekture/data_models.md

 - MQTT QoS
 - MQTT Retain Flag

+Source devices such as the ESP32 may have their own local configuration, for example sensor settings, source transport parameters or local sampling intervals.

+Gateway configuration and source-device configuration are therefore independent concerns.

-The configuration is shared by the gateway components but remains completely independent from the application data.
+The exact separation and ownership of these configuration parameters is defined by the corresponding application components.

 ---

-## SensorReading
+### SensorReading

-`SensorReading` represents the raw output produced by a hardware sensor.
+`SensorReading` represents a source-specific measurement produced by a hardware sensor.

+This model is only required for sources that directly acquire physical measurements through sensors.

-Each sensor defines its own reading model because different sensors measure different physical quantities.
+Different sensors may define different reading structures because they measure different physical quantities and may provide different metadata.

-Current implementation
+Current sensor models include:

 ```text
 DHT11Reading